wavefrontHQ/docs/pages/doc/metrics_managing.md

 ## Hiding Multiple Metrics

 1. From the Metrics browser, locate the **Hide Metrics** button found in the top right corner of the page.
-1. Click the **Hide Metrics** button.
+1. Click the **Manage Hidden Metrics** button.
 A dialog displays with a blank field.

    ![hide metrics](images/hide_metrics.png)